 B. EXHIBITORS BOOTH SPACE

 Sponsorship packages are described in III.F.
 Booth space is typically part of the larger packages unless the sponsor is interested in a meal or other-event sponsorship (such as an afternoon break).
 The CHC should work with the Conference Management Contractor to identify a location for exhibitor booths that will meet their needs.
-The location may not be able to identified and sketched out until an event manager is assigned from the conference venue.
-The CHC can accept sponsorships and payments, and create a list of sponsors in order of payment, then offer them space selection when it becomes available.
+The location may not be able to identified and laid out until an event manager is assigned from the conference venue and fire marshal clearance is received.
+The CHC can accept sponsorships and payments and create a list of sponsors in order of payment, then have them select their booth once the space has been approved..

 The Conference Management Contractor will also work with the site and the sponsors to assure technical needs are met, and will ‘look after’ sponsors once they arrive on-site.